-- mc_algorithms-contains the main control algorithms used to control the FOC and speed control loop.
-Folder also contains MCAA library. - mc_cfg_template-contains templates for MCUXpresso Config Tool components. - mc_drivers-contains the source and header files used to initialize and run motor-control applications. - mc_identification-contains the source code for the automated parameter-identification routines of the motor. - mc_state_machine-contains the software routines that are executed when the application is in a particular state or state transition. - state_machine-contains the state machine functions for the FAULT, INITIALIZATION, STOP, and RUN states.
+- mc_algorithms-contains the main control algorithms used to control the FOC and speed control loop. - mc_cfg_template-contains templates for MCUXpresso Config Tool components. - mc drivers-contains the source and header files used to initialize and run motor-control applications. - mc_identification-contains the source code for the automated parameter-identification routines of the motor. - mc_state_machine-contains the software routines that are executed when the application is in a particular state or state transition. - state_machine-contains the state machine functions for the FAULT, INITIALIZATION, STOP, and RUN states.